brandonbloom/brandonbloom.github.io/README.markdown

 #### If you want to be awesome.
 - Proudly display the 'Powered by Octopress' credit in the footer.
 - Add your site to the Wiki so we can watch the community grow.

+## brandonbloom.com License

+All blog posts and other homepage content Copyright © 2013 Brandon Bloom

+All rights reserved.